ucl98/gpt4_langchain_pdf-detailed-walktrough/README.md

 ## Foreword
 Every change I did in the gpt4-pdf-chatbot-langchain project, I have included in the "gpt4-pdf-chatbot-langchain" folder.
-It should give you a quick overview on what changes need to be done.It needs your api-keys, namespace, .. though.
+It should give you a quick overview on what changes need to be done.
+It needs your api-keys, namespace, .. though.
 It is not meant to be copied to your gpt4-pdf-chatbot-langchain project.

 [Join the discord if you have questions](https://discord.com/invite/E4Mc77qwjm)